bluecontract/blue-js/CONTRIBUTING.md

-# Contributing to @blue-company/language
+# Contributing to Blue JS

-We are excited that you are interested in contributing to @blue-company/language!
+We deeply appreciate your interest in contributing to our repository!
 Your contributions are highly valued and will help improve the project for everyone.

 ## How to Contribute